yegor256/blog/_posts/2015/mar/2015-03-22-takes-java-web-framework.md

 class seems to be one of the core elements of the framework.
 It helps route an incoming HTTP request to the right _take_.
 Its logic is very simple, and there are just a few lines of code inside it.
-It encapsulates a collection of "forks", which are instances of the [`Fork`](http://static.javadoc.io/org.takes/takes/1.1/org/takes/facets/fork/Fork.html) interface:
+It encapsulates a collection of "forks," which are instances of the [`Fork`](http://static.javadoc.io/org.takes/takes/1.1/org/takes/facets/fork/Fork.html) interface:

 {% highlight java %}